nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Adding new ZigBee devices

-In order to add a new ZigBee device into a nymea managed network, the network needs to be opend for letting new nodes join the mesh network.
+In order to add a new ZigBee device into a nymea managed network, the network needs to be opend for letting new nodes join the network.
 The default open time window is 120 seconds, but it can be extended if required or closed immediatly if desired.

 Once the network is open, the pairing prodecure of the ZigBee device can be started and the node will join the network.
 Depening on the device type and manufacturer the pairing process can be started while the network is open.